stevedekorte/strvct.net/README.md

 ## Uniform Persistence Structure

-- The storage system is a key/value store where the keys are unique object IDs and object records stored as JSON.
+- The storage system is a key/value store where the keys are unique object IDs and the values are object records.
-- Object records have a standard way of representing pointers to other objects (via their IDs), and using these, the store can do automatic on-disk garbage collection.
-- Object records are JSON dicts containing a type (a class name) and a payload.
+- Object records are JSON dicts containing a type and payload.
 - On load, the record type is used to find a class reference, and then the class is asked to unserialize itself from the payload.
 - The payload has a format that uses a standard way of referencing pointers to other object records, and during deserialization, the new instance can request the objects for these object IDs.
+- Object records have a standard way of representing pointers to other objects (via their IDs), and using these, the store can do automatic on-disk garbage collection.

 ## Synchronization